thomasarmel/advanced_constrained_secret_santa/README.md

 cargo run --release -- <path_to_json5_config_file> --to-html
 ```

-This will generate a `santa_results.html` file in the current directory.
+:arrow_forward: This will generate a `santa_results.html` file in the current directory.

-The web page should be responsive.
+:computer: :iphone: The web page should be responsive.

-You can host it on your server, and share the link with the participants.
+:white_check_mark: You can host it on your server, and share the link with the participants.

 Each participant can then enter their name to see their assigned targets: